 Note: N= North, NE: North-East, MW: Midwest; S: South, SE: South-East.

 The high level of deprivation in the Physical Access and Appliances Ownership dimensions in the North and Northeast explain why, in 2002-2003, these regions had the lowest population deprived in terms of the Affordability dimension.
 First, it is necessary to have physical access to energy for a family to consume it.
 On the other hand, the South and Southeast regions that had the three dimensions close to the same level at the starting point were able to improve the conditions of Physical Access and Appliances Ownership but did not improve the Affordability dimension.
 Since the Affordability dimension is assessed in relative terms, it is not very sensitive across regions and rural/urban conditions (Figure 2), like the other dimensions.
-Overall, the improvements observe for the Physical Access dimension are highly associated with the decrease of biomass consumption, except in the North and Midwest regions, where advances in electricity access were the main reason for the progresses observed.
+Overall, the improvements observed for the Physical Access dimension are highly associated with the decrease of biomass consumption, except in the North and Midwest regions, where advances in electricity access were the main reason for the progresses observed.
 Also, most households deprived in the Physical Access dimension are from rural areas.
 As for electrical connection, the deprivation is concentrated in the North region, and it is not significant in the other regions.
 More about the heterogeneity of the results can be seen in Appendix A.